neurosnap/robodux/docs/style-guide.md

   apiSuccess,
   ErrorResponse,
 } from '@app/fetch';
-// generic loader reducer slice `loadingSlice` import { setLoaderStart, setLoaderError, setLoaderSuccess } from '@app/loader';
+// generic loader reducer slice `createLoader` import { setLoaderStart, setLoaderError, setLoaderSuccess } from '@app/loader';

 // creating an entity with sane defaults is very useful when you want your app